apache/iceberg/docs/flink-getting-started.md

 * `clients`: The Hive metastore client pool size, default value is 2.
 (Optional)
 * `warehouse`: The Hive warehouse location, users should specify this path if neither set the `hive-conf-dir` to specify a location containing a `hive-site.xml` configuration file nor add a correct `hive-site.xml` to classpath.
 * `hive-conf-dir`: Path to a directory containing a `hive-site.xml` configuration file which will be used to provide custom Hive configuration values.
 The value of `hive.metastore.warehouse.dir` from `<hive-conf-dir>/hive-site.xml` (or hive configure file from classpath) will be overwritten with the `warehouse` value if setting both `hive-conf-dir` and `warehouse` when creating iceberg catalog.
-* `hadoop-conf-dir`: Path to a directory containing `core-site.xml` and `hdfs-site.xml` configuration files which will be used to provide custom Hadoop configuration values.

 ##  Creating a table